 After attending church regularly for over two years, she suddenly disappeared.
 Three months later, I bumped into her at a restaurant and asked her whether she had moved to another church.
 She replied, “No, I’ve quit church altogether.
 I just can’t bring myself to worship a God who would leave me in such loneliness.”

 Does God promise us a spouse?
 Well, technically yes.
 Our true spouse is Jesus.
-We as Christians are the spiritual bride of Christ.
-But how many of us have thought, “Wouldn’t it be better if I could enjoy God’s love with someone else?”
+The Church is the spiritual bride of Christ.
+But let’s be honest here.
+How many of us have thought, “Wouldn’t it be better if I could enjoy God’s love with someone else?”
 So, we pray for God to bring us a husband or wife.

 The gripe for love

 In my search for a spouse, I encountered numerous relational struggles.
 Once I did get married, my wife abandoned me six months into our marriage.
 I started to wonder if God actually cared about my romantic relationships.
 Whenever I felt particularly upset about being single, I would sit in my recliner and complain to God about how unfair my life was.
-I couldn’t understand why He didn’t give me a wife.
+I couldn’t understand why he didn’t give me a wife for life.